SerumYouNeed/workout_programming/README.md

-# workout_programming
+# Workout programming
 Desktop version of workout creator.
 This app will help to count your working set and prevent you from under / overtraining muscle groups.
+You can use predefined exercises or add your own.
+You can use one of predefined training split or create your custom routine.
+Save your program or print it from the app.

 ## Table of Contents